Why are we here, What are we striving for?

 Life should be seen as an eternal process of joyous spiritual discovery and growth: in the beginning stages of earthly life, the individual undergoes a period of training and education which, if it is successful, gives him or her the basic intellectual and spiritual tools necessary for continued growth.
 When individuals attain physical maturity in adulthood, they become responsible for their further progress, which now depends entirely on the efforts they themselves make.
 Through the daily struggles of material existence, people gradually deepen their understanding of the spiritual principles underlying reality, and this understanding enables them to relate more effectively to themselves, to others, and to Creator.
 After physical death, the individual continues to grow and develop in the spiritual world, which is greater than the physical world, just as the physical world is greater than the world we inhabit while in our mother’s womb.

 The True Life based on the concept of the soul (also called the spirit the Ruoh in Arabic) and of life after physical death.
 According to the Creator teachings, the true nature of human beings is spiritual.
 Beyond the physical body, each human being has a rational soul, created by God.
 This soul is a nonmaterial entity, which does not depend on the body.
 Rather, the body serves as its vehicle in the physical world.
 The soul of an individual comes into being at the moment the physical body is conceived and continues to exist after the death of the physical body.
-The soul (also called the spirit the Ruoh in Arabic) of the individual is the seat or locus of his
+The soul (also called the spirit the Ruoh in Arabic) of the individual is the seat or locus of his or her personality, self, and consciousness.

 “They say: There is nothing but our present life; we die, and we live, and nothing but time destroys us.
 Of that they have no knowledge; they merely conjecture.
 And when our revelations are recited to them, their only argument is that they say: Bring us our fathers, if you speak truly.”
 [Al-Qur’an 45:24]